darrendoang/Integrated-System-Technology/README.md

 ## Overview

-The Fitness API Service is a RESTful API designed to manage a fitness center's operations, including handling coaches, fitness classes, user registrations, and secure user authentication.
-This API, built using FastAPI, now incorporates advanced features like role-based access control and secure password handling, enhancing the security and functionality of the system.
+The Fitness API Service is a RESTful API designed to manage a fitness center's operations.
+Built using FastAPI, it incorporates advanced features like role-based access control and secure password handling, enhancing the system's security and functionality.
+The API handles coaches, fitness classes, user registrations, and provides secure user authentication.

 ## Features

-- **User Authentication**: Secure user authentication using JWT tokens.
+- **User Authentication**: Implements JWT token-based secure authentication.
-- **Role-Based Access Control**: Different access levels for users like 'admin' and 'regular' users.
+- **Role-Based Access Control**: Admin and regular user roles with distinct access levels.
-- **Coaches Management**: Add new coaches, retrieve coach details, update coach information, and delete coaches from the system.
+- **Coaches Management**: Capabilities include adding, retrieving, updating, and deleting coach information.
-- **Fitness Classes Management**: Manage fitness class schedules, including adding new classes, updating class details, and deleting classes.
+- **Fitness Classes Management**: Facilitates managing fitness class schedules; adding, updating, and deleting class information.
-- **User Registrations**: Handle user registrations for fitness classes, allowing users to sign up for classes and retrieve their registration details.
+- **User Registrations**: Manages user registrations for fitness classes with features to sign up and retrieve registration details.
-- **Secure Password Handling**: Passwords are securely hashed using bcrypt, ensuring sensitive data protection.
+- **Secure Password Handling**: Utilizes bcrypt for secure password hashing.

 ## Authentication

-The API implements a secure authentication system using JWT (JSON Web Tokens) to manage user access.
-This system allows for secure transmission of information and ensures that only authenticated users can access certain endpoints.
+The API uses JWT for secure user authentication, ensuring safe information transmission and access control to various endpoints.

 ### Authentication Process

-- **User Registration (`POST /signup`)**: Users can register by providing a username, password, and role.
-The password is securely hashed before storage.
+- **User Registration (`POST /signup`)**: New users can register with a username, password, and role.
+Passwords are securely hashed.
-- **User Login (`POST /login`)**: Upon login, users receive a JWT token that must be used in the Authorization header for accessing protected endpoints.
+- **User Login (`POST /login`)**: Users receive a JWT token upon login, used for accessing protected endpoints.
-- **Token Verification**: Each request to a protected endpoint requires a valid JWT token.
-The token is verified for its integrity and expiration.
+- **Token Verification**: Protected endpoints require a valid JWT token for access.

 ### Token Model

-- `access_token`: The JWT token used for authentication.
+- `access_token`: JWT token for authentication.
-- `token_type`: The type of the token, typically "bearer".
+- `token_type`: Typically "bearer".

 ## Roles

-Role-based access control (RBAC) is implemented to provide different levels of access to the API based on user roles.
-This ensures that users can only perform actions that are appropriate for their level of access.
+The API uses RBAC to provide different access levels:

 ### Defined Roles

-- **Admin**: Has full access to all API endpoints, including creating, updating, and deleting coaches, classes, and managing user roles.
+- **Admin**: Full access to all endpoints.
-- **User**: Limited access, typically restricted to viewing information and registering for classes.
+- **User**: Can view information and register for classes.

 ### Role Enforcement

-- Role checks are performed on relevant endpoints to ensure that the user has the appropriate permissions.
+- Role checks are in place to ensure appropriate access levels are maintained.
-- For example, only admins can add or delete coaches, while regular users can only view coach information and register for classes.

-This role-based system enhances the security and integrity of the API by ensuring that users can only perform actions within their permitted scope.

 ## How to Use